adalimaev/golang_demo/README.md

 - golang
 - mysql DB
 - possibility to pass application config in environment variables (have precedence) or within configuration file
+- events logging to the stdout and access/error logs files

 ### Requiremets
 - docker